 You can also show or hide widgets on specific WordPress pages and add custom styles to the WordPress widget.

-When you are happy with how the widget is set up, click on the ‘Done’ link to store its settings.
+When you are happy with the widget’s setup, click the ‘Done’ link to save its settings.

 If you prefer, then you can build a custom widget visually using the WordPress Customizer.